-We’re about to have a glut of something in our garden.
+There’s about to be a glut of something around here.
 That would be tomatoes.
 And I couldn’t be happier!
-A fresh tomato, picked at the peak of ripeness and eaten still warm from the sun’s rays…why that’s about as close to perfection as you can get for this Southern girl.
+A fresh tomato, picked at the peak of ripeness and eaten still warm from the sun’s rays…why that’s just about as close to perfection as you can get.

 Of course, one of my most favorite ways to enjoy fresh, ripe garden tomatoes is in a tomato sandwich.
 The classic one – two slices of soft, white bread spread thickly with good mayonnaise, topped with slices of juicy tomato, and lots of salt and pepper.
 Hold over the sink and eat it while the juice drips down your arm.
 Yum.
 Summer.

 When you get tired of tomato sandwiches (What!
 As if!), here’s another idea for those beauties.
 A Tomato and Avocado Salad with onion and cilantro dressed simply with lemon juice, olive oil, salt and pepper.
 It’s almost as yummy as a tomato sandwich!